SkooveLearn PianoDownload on the App Store

 Articulation technique on the piano

-You will notice that a lot of these techniques can be interpreted in many different ways, and are very situational.
-That is very true, and many pieces will use combinations of all types of musical instructions and articulation.
-This is not something to be afraid of, but instead excited by.
+As you can imagine a lot of these articulations can be interpreted in many different ways and are very situational.
+Many pieces will use combinations of all types of musical instructions and articulation.

-The best way to add spice and interest to your piano practicing is by involving different types of articulation.
-If you’re playing boring scales or key signatures why not practice doing it all staccato, or with tenuto markings?
-Imagine that every other note was written with an accent mark or articulation marks.
+The best way to add spice and interest to your piano practice is by incorporating different types of articulation.
+If you’re playing scales or practicing key signatures why not practice doing them all staccato, tenuto or any articulation combination you can imagine?

 Start free trial